 National forums to understand disaster risk

-A series of free national forums will bring key deliverables from the National Resilience Taskforce to life and assist policymakers to embed the outcomes into practice.
+Due to an overwhelming response, more spaces have been made available for the Understanding Disaster Risk national forums, which will bring key deliverables from the National Resilience Taskforce to life and assist policymakers to embed the outcomes into practice.

 If your role relates to risk management; strategic risk assessment; disaster risk; being able to continue delivering services; manage assets or climate adaptation planning or disaster management, this forum is for you.